devangm2000/Kaggle_Loan_Prediction/README.md

 # Kaggle_Loan_Prediction
-A Machine Learning based small project that will classify if the user can take a loan based upon user’s marital status, education, employment etc.
+A Machine Learning based project that will classify if the user can take a loan based upon user’s marital status, education, employment etc.

 Used Kaggle’s loan dataset.